readium/swift-toolkit/docs/Guides/Content.md

 The `TextualContentElement` protocol is implemented by any element which can be represented as human-readable text.
 This is useful when you want to extract the text content of a publication without caring for each individual type of elements.

 For media elements (image, SVG, audio and video), `text` returns the accessible name only.
-The caption of an image is not part of `text`, as the `figcaption` is already emitted as its own text element in the iteration stream.

 ```swift
 let wholeText = publication.content()